hlynch/Biometry2021/docs/Week-14-lab.md

 <img src="Week-14-lab_files/figure-html/unnamed-chunk-4-1.png" width="672" />

 Biplots take some getting used to, and when they have many more dimensions, they become increasingly difficult to interpret.
-However, papers high on PC1 are generally Easy but Not Useful and papers high on PC2 are generally Useful and Interesting but Not Difficult.
+However, papers low on PC1 are generally Interesting and Easy and paper high on PC1 are generally Boring and Difficult.
+Papers low on PC2 are generally Boring and Easy and Useless and papers high on PC2 are generally Interesting and Difficult and Useful.

-So which papers came out as highly negative on the PC1 axis?
-Remember, these are the most "Useful" but "Difficult"?
+So which papers came out as highly positive on the PC2 axis?
+Remember, these are considered Useful and Interesting but also Difficult to read.

 ```r